-Olivia and her twin brother, Aidan, are heading alone back to Earth following the virus that completely wiped out the rest of their crew, and their family.
+Olivia and her twin brother, Aidan, are heading alone back to Earth following the virus that completely wiped out the rest of their crew, and their family, in its entirety.

-Nathan is part of a community heading in the opposite direction.
-But on their journey Nathan's ship is attacked and most of the community killed.
+Nathan's ship is heading in the opposite direction.
+But on the journey it is attacked.
 Only a few survive.

 Their lives unexpectedly collide.
-Nathan and Vee are instantly attracted to each other, deeply, head over heels - like nothing they have ever experienced.
+Nathan and Olivia are instantly attracted to each other, deeply, head over heels.

 But not everyone is pleased.
-And surrounded by rumours, deception - even murder - is it possible to live out a happy ever after . . . ?
+Surrounded by rumours, deception, even murder, is it possible to live out a happy-ever-after...?

-Tobey wants a better life - for him and his girlfriend Callie Rose.
-He wants nothing to do with the gangs that rule the world he lives in.
-But when he's offered the chance to earn some money just for making a few 'deliveries', just this once, would it hurt to say 'yes'?
+Tobey wants a better life - for him and for Callie Rose.
+He wants nothing to do with the violent gangs that rule the world he lives in.
+But when he's offered the chance to earn some extra money, just this once, would it hurt to say 'yes'?

 One small decision can change everything . . .